-Hanesbrands is North America's leading manufacturer of branded "innerwear", the collective term for underwear, t-shirts and intimates, with a substantial portfolio of brands including Hanes, Champion, Playtex and L'Eggs underwear as well as Champion athletic apparel, and it manufactures underwear under license for Ralph Lauren and Donna Karan/DKNY.
-It added US rival Maidenform in 2013 for $575m.
+Hanesbrands is the world's leading manufacturer of branded "innerwear", the collective term for underwear, t-shirts and intimates.
+Its substantial portfolio of owned brands includes Hanes, Playtex and L'Eggs underwear as well as Champion athletic apparel, and it manufactures underwear under license for Ralph Lauren and Donna Karan/DKNY.
+It added US rival Maidenform to its collection in 2013 for $575m.
 The business was formed in September 2006 from the spin-off to shareholders of the branded apparel division of Sara Lee Corporation.
 It is one of the world's biggest branded clothing companies, producing a huge variety of men's, women's and children's intimates, underwear, sportswear and legwear.
 In its main market of the US, it is the overall #1 in men's and children's underwear and in hosiery, and the #2 in women's underwear.
 Hanes is itself alone the top-selling apparel brand in America by unit volumes, present in 90% of US homes, and a leader in product innovation.
 In 2002, for example, Hanes was the first manufacturer to introduce "tagless" t-shirts, with the label printed directly onto the inside of the shirt to avoid an itchy tag, a concept widely copied by other companies.
 Champion is the group's #2 brand.
 In 2014 Hanes re-established a presence in Europe, buying back lingerie brand Dim and local rights to the Wonderbra and Playtex brands, which had been spun off separately by Sara Lee almost a decade earlier.
 It established a similarly strong presence in Australia with the acquisition of local icons Bonds and Berlei (in Australia only) in 2016.
 Gerald Evans is group CEO, but is set to retire at the end of 2020.
 Revenues reached a record high of just under $7.0bn in 2019, with net income of $601m.
 Just under two-thirds of sales are generated in the US.
 Walmart and Target combined account for a quarter of all sales.

 Which agencies handle advertising for Hanesbrands?
 Find out more from the Account Assignments database